GoogleCloudPlatform/microservices-demo/docs/development-guide.md

 4. Run `kubectl get pods` to verify the Pods are ready and running.

-5. Access the web frontend through your browser
-    - **Minikube** requires you to run a command to access the frontend service:
+5. Run `kubectl port-forward deployment/frontend 8080:8080` to forward a port to the frontend service.

-    ```shell
-    minikube service frontend-external
-    ```

-    - **Docker For Desktop** should automatically provide the frontend at http://localhost:80

-    - **Kind** does not provision an IP address for the service.
-      You must run a port-forwarding process to access the frontend at http://localhost:8080:

-    ```shell
-    kubectl port-forward deployment/frontend 8080:8080
-    ```
+6. Navigate to `localhost:8080` to access the web frontend.

 ## Cleanup